Correspondence files of the Knoedler archive, stored in archival boxes

 The Knoedler archive includes a letter from Porkay dated June 9, 1926, addressed to the Knoedler Gallery’s London office.
 Porkay offers the Van Eyck and Memling paintings from the Brukenthal Collection for purchase, a transaction to be facilitated by a member of the Romanian government.
 Museum staff were apparently not aware of this attempt and never wanted to sell paintings that were regarded as the pride of the city.

 Letter from Martin Porkay to Knoedler offering the Van Eyck and Memling paintings from the Brukenthal Collection.
-Getty Research Institute, 2012.M.54
+The Getty Research Institute, 2012.M.54

 Problems with the deal arose quickly.
 In two letters from July 1926, Porkay and Lihme accuse the Knoedler gallery of offering the paintings for sale to a third party before concluding the deal with the Romanian government.
 A prior agreement had stated that the transaction must be kept confidential.
 This situation required Mr. Lihme’s intervention.
 His presence is documented in Romania in late August and September of 1926, as he tried to resolve misunderstandings and allow the transaction to proceed.